2.A Refugees: From Eligibility to Arrival

 It is important that refugees are able to learn about the differences, challenges, and opportunities they will meet in their country of resettlement.
 The IOM provides pre-departure orientation workshops for refugees resettling in Canada through its “Canadian Orientation Abroad” program.
-The workshops cover many subjects such as refugees' rights and status; the kind of support they can expect from the host government; the social, cultural, and economic make-up of the community they will join; local laws; safety; health; education; housing; host language courses; and more.
-This orientation is very important for resettled refugees as many may have little, if any, knowledge of the societal and economic practices of Canada.
+The workshops cover many subjects such as refugees’ rights and status; the kind of support they can expect from the host government; the social, cultural, and economic make-up of Canada; local laws; safety; health; education; housing; language courses; and more.
+IOM will also provide information about the destination community where possible/available.
+This orientation is very important for resettled refugees as many may have little, if any, knowledge of Canadian societal and economic practices.

 Sponsoring groups may also provide helpful information to refugees about life in their future community of resettlement.
 Pre-arrival contact is particularly beneficial because sponsors can answer the refugees’ questions and prepare them for their arrival in Canada.
 The Government of Canada’s website also offers information on accessing healthcare and housing, planning finances, enrolling in schools, transportation, improving English and French, and connecting with other immigrant communities.
 Canada has also developed multilingual information bulletins for refugees that are distributed by some visa officers at the refugees’ overseas interview.